Codex

 Use TokenByte from the OpenAI Codex CLI

 Codex CLI is OpenAI's official terminal coding agent.
-TokenByte's OpenAI-compatible endpoint is a drop-in replacement for the default, and the recommended setup is to pin it in ~/.codex/config.toml plus an environment variable.
+TokenByte's OpenAI-compatible endpoint is a drop-in replacement for the default, and the recommended setup is to pin it in ~/.codex/config.toml plus auth.json.

 Prerequisites